opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Editing-Job-Frequencies.md

 # Editing Job Frequencies

 :::note
-You can modify the frequency if it applies [only]{.ul} to the selected job; however, to modify a frequency that is on two or more jobs, you must be in the **ocadm** role.
+You can modify the frequency if it applies only to the selected job; however, to modify a frequency that is on two or more jobs, you must be in the **ocadm** role.
 :::

 :::note